christerjohansson/Snowflake-Vagrant-Debian-LAMP/README.md

 4. Your box is now available at your chosen hostname or ip.
 5. To manage your settings, go to https://[YOUR_HOSTNAME_HERE]:10000 (ie. https://snowflake.dev:10000)
 6. The world is your oyster!

+# SSH
+Enter Vagrant SSH in your console to access the box through SSH.
+You can also use PuTTy or similar programs to SSH into the box.
+Host IP is as entered in the Vagrantfile.
+Username is vagrant and password is vagrant.